waazibf/laravel-playsms/README.md

 ```

 ## Configuration
-Once the config file is published, open `config/playsmsws.php`
+Once the config file is published, open `config/playsmsws.php` and set your desired values for the parameters:

 #### URL
 FIXME